|

 to the possible source of Scott's tale of 'dark domestic guilt'

-discussed in Jackson 2000c, suggests that Scott's discovery
+discussed in Jackson 2000c, suggests that Scott's discovery that

-of St Ronan's Well.
+Ronan's Well.

 Joannides,

 Paul.
-'Delacroix and Modern Literature', in The
+'Delacroix and Modern Literature', in The Cambridge

-Cambridge Companion to Delacroix, ed.
-Beth S. Wright (Cambridge:
+Companion to Delacroix, ed.
+Beth S. Wright (Cambridge: Cambridge

-Cambridge University Press, 2001), pp. 130-53.
+University Press, 2001), pp. 130-53.

 Includes

-(pp. 130-34) a discussion of Delacroix's Self-Portrait
+(pp. 130-34) a discussion of Delacroix's Self-Portrait as

-onto the hero of Scott's The
+the hero of Scott's The

 Bride of Lammermoor.
 Goes on to identify Quentin

-Durward and Ivanhoe as
+Durward and Ivanhoe

-the inspiration behind further paintings by Delacroix.
+as the inspiration behind further paintings by Delacroix.
 Suggests

 that the themes of both novels relate to the structure of national